boldflight/BibleConverter/test_EPUB/output/2kings.md

 [9] So the kings of Israel, Judah, and Edom set out together.
 They wandered around on the road for seven days and finally ran out of water for the men and animals they had with them.
 [10] The king of Israel said, “Oh no!
 Certainly the **Lord** has summoned these three kings so that he can hand them over to the king of Moab!”
 [11] Jehoshaphat asked, “Is there no prophet of the **Lord** here that we might seek the **Lord**’s direction?”
 One of the servants of the king of Israel answered, “Elisha son of Shapat is here; he used to be Elijah’s servant.”
-[12] Jehoshaphat said, “Yes, he receives the **Lord’**s messages.”
+[12] Jehoshaphat said, “Yes, he receives the **Lord**'s messages.”
 So the king of Israel and Jehoshaphat and the king of Edom went down to visit him.

 [13] Elisha said to the king of Israel, “Why are you here?
 Go to your father’s prophets or your mother’s prophets!”
 The king of Israel replied to him, “No, for the **Lord** is the one who summoned these three kings so that he can hand them over to Moab.”
 [14] Elisha said, “As certainly as the **Lord** of Heaven’s Armies lives (whom I serve), if I did not respect King Jehoshaphat of Judah, I would not pay attention to you or acknowledge you.